 - In additional articles at the time the Daily Telegraph and Australian went on the rampage against Kenja again, describing it as a “sordid sect”.
 The Telegraph stated on 18 February 2005; “Last night the Cult Information and Family Support group (CIFS) urged State Parliament to look into the practices of cults in NSW, including Kenja”.
 The patron of CIFS at the time, which was the successor organisation of Cult Aware, was none other than Stephen Mutch.
 Mutch had previously mobilized the police against Kenja.

-- Like the previous experience in 1992-1993, a disgruntled former member became active with the Cult Aware Network (now known as CIFS), and the usual suspects and fellow travellers of that organisation.
+- Like the previous experience in 1992-1993, a disgruntled former member who had been asked to leave the organisation became active with the Cult Aware Network (now known as CIFS), and the usual suspects and fellow travellers of that organisation.

 We move inexorably forward in our willingness to pursue the right of ourselves and all peoples to understand the spirit and human and evolve without fear of suppression or harassment.